These Curried Coconut Tofu Wraps are a little bit magic.

 - Spray a large, well-seasoned cast iron skillet or non-stick skillet with oil.
 When it's hot, add the tofu slices and let them cook on each side until the outside is crisp and golden.
 Remove, let it cool enough to handle, then cut into 1/2-cm cubes.
 Set aside.

-- Heat the coconut oil and add the onions and ginger-garlic paste.
+- Heat the coconut oil and add the onions.
 Saute until the onions soften, 2-3 minutes.

 - Add the tomatoes, paprika, and curry powder.
 Cook, stirring frequently, until the tomatoes break down, about 5 minutes.